Welcome to Dare County Radio Control Flyers

 The Federal Aviation Administration (FAA) has released their long-awaited safety test that is now required for all radio control pilots.
 The test, known as TRUST, will now be required for a recreational-use pilot to register with the FAA as required by law.
 Although it is referred to as a "test," it is in all actuality little more than a 30-minute course of instruction designed to ensure that model aircraft pilots understand their obligation to operate both safely and lawfully when using airspace.
 The test is available free of charge, through a number of FAA approved TRUST test administrators.

 The Federal Aviation Administration (FAA) has redeveloped their mobile application to provide situational awareness to recreational flyers in knowing whether it is safe and lawful to fly their model aircraft in a particular area.
 This application, known as B4UFLY, utilizes interactive maps and GPS technology to alert radio control pilots where they can and cannot fly.
 This application is highly recommended for all club members because it alerts you in real time to areas where flight operations are restricted, controlled, or under a temporary flight restriction.
 The application may be downloaded at no cost, and is available for both iOS and Android mobile platforms.

 Radio Control Pilots Must Register with the FAA: 12/21/15

 Those flying Unmanned Aircraft Systems (UASs), which includes model aircraft, are now statutorily required to register with the Federal Aviation Administration (FAA).
 The registration for recreational-use pilots covers all of the model aircraft you operate for a period of three years.
 In addition, as part of the statutory requirement, pilots must also ensure that their FAA issued UAS registration number is displayed on an outer surface of any aircraft or drone they own and operate.
-Registration is inexpensive and easy.
+Registration is inexpensive, quick, and easy.